My takes on art, economics, and contemporary culture

 The revelation of conspiring executives shook the fine arts world.
 Over a period of seven years they agreed to cap sellers’ commissions, limit charitable contributions in consignment pricing, among other schemes.
 All to put an end to aggressive fee undercutting between the duopolists.

-In accordance with their strategy set, Christie's took to federal prosecutors seeking amnesty.
-Sotheby's pled guilty paying fines of $45 million and later $20 million following a European Commission investigation, equivalent to around 6% of its global turnover.
+In accordance with their strategy set, and motivated by a combination of physical evidence documenting under-the-table agreements and Christie's 1998 take-private warranting governance consequences, Christie's took to federal prosecutors seeking amnesty.
+Sotheby's pled guilty shelling out fines of $45 million and an additional $20 million following a European Commission investigation, equivalent to around 6% of its global turnover.
 Civil litigation settlements involving both auction houses amounted to $512 million.
 The greatest loss, however, was implicit: a reputational stain from the enduring tension between art and profit.

-A promising rebound in the market follows strong results in Paris this past week, where Yves Klein’s California (IKB 71) auctioned for a record $21 million for the year.
+A promising rebound in the market follows strong results in Paris this past week, where Yves Klein’s California (IKB 71) auctioned at a record hammer price for the year.
 It's a monochrome painting.

 Klein dubbed the luminous ultramarine International Klein Blue, gaining traction first at Milan's Apollinaire Gallery in 1957.
 While French law forbids the ownership of colors, Klein was able to patent the formula—PB29 pigment, ethanol, and Rhodopas M, a synthetic resin.
 I can appreciate the radical and sublime qualities of his work, the spiritual and sensory transcendence it seeks to evoke, but I’m not completely sold.